 We identified more than 40 contractors and labourers who my father had hired over the years.
 Contacting them has not yielded any new information, however, and we will need the public’s help to work out who may have been involved.

-- “Had Samuel employed casual labour to carry out the work there would have been cars or vans at the property, possibly a mini digger, and a concrete mixer on a trailer, since very few people in the trade use a spade these days.
+Q: “Had Samuel employed casual labour to carry out the work there would have been cars or vans at the property, possibly a mini digger, and a concrete mixer on a trailer, since very few people in the trade use a spade these days.
 The sort of activity associated with concreting work will rarely go unnoticed but in this case it apparently did.
 I find it much more likely that Mark dug the hole himself in the dark when nobody would see him, and added several layers of concrete when he could.
 On the other hand, had Mark employed labourers, he will know their names.”

-It does seem extraordinary that none of our neighbours saw or heard any of this work taking place.
+A: It does seem extraordinary that none of our neighbours saw or heard any of this work taking place.
 In fact, I came to the same conclusion as yourself, that the only logical explanation for this was that the work had been carried out after dark.
 If so, this rules me out immediately, because I only visited the house during the day.
 I was living with my girlfriend at the time, and she was able to confirm to the police that:

 This might explain why I never bumped into the perpetrators directly.
 Indeed, when we look at my movements, the latest I was ever at the family home until was 20:15 in September, 19:00 in October, and 15:15 in November – so there was always plenty of daylight and people around.
-The night-time would also seem to be a likely time for transportation of the body, particularly if it was taken in and out of the garage – because the main doors faced the street.

 Another remarkable fact that rules me out of the picture is that, if I had been responsible, I would have used the existing stockpiles of sand and cement already at the house.
 Yet it turns out, on analysis, that in fact none of these materials had been used in the mortar mix.
 It’s completely baffling: